-NB - this document is not for general data-protection guidance; GDPR information on the relationship between the school and LGfL TRUSTnet can be found at gdpr.lgfl.net; there is an LGfL document on the general role and responsibilities of a DPO in the 'Resources for Schools' section of that page

-- Be aware that of references to the relationship between data protection and safeguarding in key Department for Education documents 'Keeping Children Safe in Education' and 'Data protection: a toolkit for schools' (April 2018), especially this quote from the latter document: - O GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
-Legal and secure information sharing between schools, Children's Social Care, and other local agencies, is essential for keeping children safe and ensuring they get the support they need.
-Information can be shared without consent if to gain consent would place a child at risk.
-Fears about sharing information must not be allowed to stand in the way of promoting the welfare and protecting the safety of children.
-As with all data sharing, appropriate organisational and technical safeguards should still be in place.
-Remember, the law does not prevent information about children being shared with specific authorities if it is for the purposes of safeguarding - The same document states that the retention schedule for safeguarding records may be required to be set as 'Very long term need (until pupil is aged 25 or older)' - Work with the DSL, Head of School and governors to ensure frameworks are in place for the protection of data and of safeguarding information sharing as outlined above.
-You may be interested in the discounts for LGfL TRUSTnet schools for three market-leading GDPR compliance solutions at gdpr.lgfl.net - Ensure that all access to safeguarding data is limited as appropriate, and also monitored and audited
+- NB this document is not for general data-protection guidance; GDPR information on the relationship between the school and LGfL can be found at gdpr.lgfl.net; there is an LGfL document on the general role and responsibilities of a DPO in the 'Resources for Schools' section of that page - Be aware that of references to the relationship between data protection and safeguarding in key Department for Education documents 'Keeping Children Safe in Education' and 'Data protection: a toolkit for schools' (August 2018), especially this quote from the latter document: - "GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
+Lawful and secure information sharing between schools, Children's Social Care, and other local agencies, is essential for keeping children safe and ensuring they get the support they need.
+The Data Protection Act 2018 introduced 'safeguarding' as a reason to be able to process sensitive, personal information, even without consent (DPA, Part 2,18; Schedule 8, 4) When Designated Safeguarding Leads in schools are considering whether, or not, to share safeguarding information (especially with other agencies) it is considered best practice for them to record who they are sharing that information with and for what reason.
+If they have taken a decision not to seek consent from the data subject and/or parent/carer that should also be recorded within the safeguarding file.
+All relevant information can be shared without consent if to gain consent would place a child at risk.
+Fears about sharing information must not be allowed to stand in the way of promoting the welfare and protecting the safety of children."

+The same document states that the retention schedule for safeguarding records may be required to be set as 'Very long term need (until pupil is aged 25 or older)'.
+However, some local authorities require record retention until 25 for all pupil records.
+An example of an LA safeguarding record retention policy can be read at safepolicies.lgfl.net, but you should check the rules in your area.

+Work with the DSL, headteacher and governors to ensure frameworks are in place for the protection of data and of safeguarding information sharing as outlined above.
+You may be interested in the discounts for LGfL schools for three market-leading GDPR compliance solutions at gdpr.lgfl.net

+Ensure that all access to safeguarding data is limited as appropriate, and also monitored and audited

-LGfL TRUSTnet Nominated contacts - Dean Carter
+LGfL TRUSTnet Nominated contacts - Platinum Services - Dean Carter

-- To ensure all LGfL TRUSTnet services are managed on behalf of the school in line with school policies, following data handling procedures as relevant - Work closely with the DSL and DPO to ensure they understand who the nominated contacts are and what they can do / what data access they have, as well as the implications of all existing services and changes to settings that you might request e.g. for YouTube restricted mode, internet filtering settings, firewall port changes, pupil email settings, and sharing settings for any cloud services such as Microsoft Office 365 and Google G Suite. - Ensure the DPO is aware of the GDPR information on the relationship between the school and LGfL TRUSTnet at gdpr.lgfl.net
+- To ensure all LGfL services are managed on behalf of the school in line with school policies, following data handling procedures as relevant - Work closely with the DSL and DPO to ensure they understand who the nominated contacts are and what they can do / what data access they have, as well as the implications of all existing services and changes to settings that you might request e.g. for YouTube restricted mode, internet filtering settings, firewall port changes, pupil email settings, and sharing settings for any cloud services such as Microsoft Office 365 and Google G Suite. - Ensure the DPO is aware of the GDPR information on the relationship between the school and LGfL at gdpr.lgfl.net